MohammedBadra/Random-Task-planner/README.md

 Random task planner using the pomodoro technique

 Each task is designed to take a number of pomodoros of 25 minutes each.
 If the taks take longer, the program will adjust the break duration accordingly.
-The csv file, Task template.csv, template is included.
+The seed csv template, month_template.csv, is included.

 Usage:
 1. Execute w/ this to avoid irrelevant warnings: